 Women and children are disproportionately impacted by gender-based violence, yet they have traditionally been excluded from peace-building processes.
 Evidence has shown that women in post-conflict regions have frequently played a critical role in developing sustainable human security solutions.
 We want to see aid and national security policies that support women’s full participation in the security sectors of their governments and all aspects of society.

 We are developing relationships with women in Afghanistan and Iraq who are working to build the capacity of their campaigns for human security and against corruption and militarization.
 We also seek collaborations with other globally focused circles in WDN to learn how we can support political, civic, and economic empowerment for Afghan and Iraqi women, and create models for support of women in other conflict zones.

 We are also tracking any progress made by implementation of National Action Plans for SCR 1325 in nations worldwide to share with the WDN membership.

-Initially formed as a partnership with the Global Fund for Women (GFW), the Circle’s members have focused on women’s efforts around the world to resist militarism in their communities, with the goal of gleaning effective methods of dismantling militarism, and scaling those methods up to be implemented on a larger scale.
+The Women Building a Just Peace Circle was born of the recognition that women and girls pay a heavy price for the growth of militarism around the world.
+Use of military force as the dominant response to conflict is not a sustainable solution.
+Initially formed as a partnership with the Global Fund for Women (GFW), the Circle’s members have focused on women’s efforts around the world to resist militarism in their communities, with the goal of elevating and scaling up effective methods of dismantling militarism.

-The Circle’s first collaborative funding initiative is focused on the development of materials that highlight the critical importance of empowering women’s participation in all phases of conflict prevention.
-These materials, including a pamphlet and a compelling “pocket guide,” will be distributed to funders to encourage greater awareness and funding of women’s participation in and contribution to conflict resolution and peacebuilding.
+The Circle’s first collaborative funding effort with the Peace and Security Funders Group focused on the development of materials that highlight the critical importance of empowering women’s participation in all phases of conflict prevention, including a compelling pamphlet that is being distributed to funders to encourage greater awareness and funding of women’s participation in, and contribution to, conflict resolution and peacebuilding.